Skip to main content

 After changing the privacy mode, you need to remove and re-add the bot to any existing group chats for the change to take effect.
 New groups added after the change will work automatically.

-Connect to Suji
+Connect it to OpenClaw

-Verify the Connection
+Verify

-3. Send any message — your OpenClaw agent should reply
+3. Send any message — your OpenClaw agent should reply.

 Troubleshooting